jessemonroy650/html-jtoast-notifications/blog.md

 2. The *jtoast.js* Javascript file.
 3. A *jtoast* `div` entry in the HTML file; like this: `<div id=jtoast class=jtoast>Your message</div>`
 4. A call to a *jtoast* method, such as: `jtoast.fire();`

-On the later two (2) things, for `3.` the id can change and 'Your message' can change.
-For `4.`, a variety of methods can be employed.
-Read the `README.md` with the source code for details.

 ## <a name=method>Methods</a> ##